MiddelkoopT/CLASS-HPC-GCP/README.md

 # CLASS-HPC-GCP
 Internet2 CLASS Capstone Project,  HPC-GCP Team

 t is convenient to deploy an HPC cluster on the GCP cloud using terraform scripts.
 The scripts are inside the directory slurm-gcp.
 You need to edit the scripts - basic.tfvars and main.tf.
-For a basic deployment, it is sufficient to redefine a few variables such as project name, cluster name, etc. Of course, the variables and scripts can be fine tuned to fit your needs.
+For a basic deployment, it is sufficient to redefine a few variables such as project name, cluster name, etc. Of course, you can fine tune the variables and scripts to fit your needs.

 * Create a GCP Project (for example, class-capstone)
 * Go to API services and enable the API for compute engines and deployment manager